galiacheng/javaee-on-azure-uami-prototype/README.md

 #### Workflow

+- UAMI workflow of createing new AKS cluster

 ![UAMI workflow with new AKS cluster](images/new-aks.png "UAMI workflow with new AKS cluster")

+-UAMI workflow of bringing existing AKS cluster

 ![UAMI workflow with new AKS cluster](images/bring-aks.png "UAMI workflow with existing AKS cluster")